-After two years of planning, discussions with leadership, approval from the Board Finance Committee, and final approval by the School Board on February 7, ACST is moving forward with a Bring Your Own Device (BYOD) program for students in grades 9-12.
+After two years of planning, discussions with leadership, approval from the Board Finance Committee, and final approval by the School Board on February 7, ACST is moving forward with a Bring Your Own Mac (BYO-Mac) program for students in grades 9-12.

 BYOD is one of the most popular programs in secondary education because it gives students continuous access to learning resources and it promotes student responsibility.

 Starting in August 2017, all grade 9-12 students will be expected to:

 To empower each student with the tools that they need for academic success and to promote respect and responsibility.

 Why Apple?
 ACST has a long and successful relationship with Apple Computers; our teachers are trained in their use and our technicians have expertise in supporting Apple computers.
 We have found Apple Computers to be robust and reliable.
 Apple computers come with software that is used to create media for classes (e.g., iMovie and Garageband).
 Use of Apple will provide consistency in learning, support, and software throughout our program.

 What if our family is not in a position to purchase an Apple before August 2017?
 ACST has a fleet of loaner laptops that can be checked out for the 2017-18 school year.
 Should a family choose this option, they will be responsible for replacement cost should the computer be damaged, lost or stolen.
 A survey will go out soon to determine how many families plan to participate in this program